AlaEddineLaouir/Federated-Range-Queries/Federated_Query_Answering/README.md

 # Private Approximate Query over Horizontal Data Federation (Submitted  in EDBT 2025)

 Our approach has two parties: the Aggregator and Data Providers.
 The code related to each party is in different folders.
+We will show you how to lunch the test, and the Learning Based Attack we presented in our work.

 ### Our Approach Overview (Using only DP):